-Whilst the responsibility for organising and delivering most, if not all, of the RSE programme rests with the school, there may be times when an external contributor can add value and bring to the classroom additional experience, skills or knowledge that teachers may not always have.
+Whilst the responsibility for organising and delivering the RSE programme rests with the school, there may be times when an external contributor can add value and bring to the classroom additional experience, skills or knowledge that teachers may not always have.
 However, they may not possess the skills of organising teaching and learning or managing behaviour.
 It is essential to ensure that at all times a teacher is present when an external contributor is working with pupils.
 All external visitors should have a DBS certificate.